 *Hint: Not all audio posts will populate in your patrons’ RSS feeds.
-You can skip ahead to learn more, .
+You can skip ahead to learn more about .

 How do I enable audio RSS?

-Step 1: Navigate to your from the top banner of your page or using the settings icon on the navigation menu to the left.
+Step 1: Open your from the top banner of your page or using the page button on the navigation menu to the left.

 Step 2: Once in your page editor, go to Page Settings and scroll to the bottom of the page and select the checkbox by RSS Audio Feed.